GChristensen/ishell/README.md

 ### Running on Chrome

-It is possible to load iShell as an unpacked add-on into Chrome in MV2 and MV3 modes.
+It is possible to load iShell as an unpacked extension into Chrome in MV2 or MV3 modes.
 Although all built-in commands work in MV3 mode, the evaluation of user-provided commands is currently impossible.
 This may change if MV3 will be supported in Chrome according to the specification.
 To run on Chrome, rename